-The Papaya may be very helpful for the prevention of atherosclerosis.
-Since papayas are an excellent source of vitamin C as well as a good source of vitamin E and vitamin A, which are very powerful antioxidants, it may help prevent the oxidation of cholesterol, which builds up in blood vessel walls, forming dangerous plaques that finally causes heart attacks or strokes.
-Being high in fibre, it also helps decrease cholesterol.
+Papaya may be very helpful for the prevention of atherosclerosis.
+Since papayas are an excellent source of vitamin C as well as a good source of vitamin E and vitamin A, which are very powerful antioxidants, they may help prevent the oxidation of cholesterol, which builds up in blood vessel walls, forming dangerous plaques that finally causes heart attacks or strokes.
+Being high in fibre, also helps decrease cholesterol.
 Recent studies have led to the belief that papaya may prevent diabetic heart disease.

 Papaya Health Benefits for Cancer

 The nutrients in papaya such as folate, vitamin C, vitamin E, and beta carotene have been shown to help in the prevention of colon cancer.
 The fibre in the papaya is able to bind to cancer-causing toxins in the colon and keep them away from the healthy colon cells.
 The nutrients in papaya work together, to protect the colon cells from free radical damage.
 Thus eating papaya reduces the risk of colon cancer.